State Trauma Registry Uploads

 The jurisdiction state also determines the service level of the crew; AngelTrack will look only at the crew certificates which were issued by the jurisdiction state, or which are marked "national" such as CPR cards.

-Some states require PCRs to implement custom data-fields (eCustom/eCustomResult) to capture their specific requirements not present in the NEMSIS spec.
+Some states and counties require PCRs to implement custom datafields (eCustom / eCustomResult) to capture their specific requirements not present in the national NEMSIS spec.
 AngelTrack LLC will deliver such functionality as may be required by your state; however there may be a substantial delay for the implementation, if they have not already been implemented on behalf of another customer in your state.

-Custom ICD-10 codes for patient impressions, acute symptoms, and origin location types
+Custom ICD-10 codes for impression, acute symptom, injury cause, and origin location type

 In the PCR, AngelTrack offers the attending a set of drop-down lists of ICD-10 codes that are typical for EMS encounters.
 These lists come from the NEMSIS standard -- the recommended lists of impression codes, acute symptom codes, and origin location type codes that all PCR software should offer.

-A few states have irregular requirements for which impression codes, acute symptom codes, and/or origin location type codes which may and may not be selected by the attending.
-To accomodate this requirement, AngelTrack allows you (captains, HR, and administrators) to modify AngelTrack's lists of these codes.
+A few states have irregular requirements for which impression codes (eSituation.11 and eSituation.12), acute symptom codes (eSituation.09 and eSituation.10), injury cause codes (eInjury.01), and/or origin location type codes (eScene.09) which are available in the PCR.
+To accommodate this requirement, AngelTrack allows you (captains, HR, and administrators) to modify AngelTrack's lists of these codes.

-The user interface to view and alter the list is located in the Impression List, Acute Symptom List, and Origin Type List items under Settings.
+The user interface to view and alter these lists is located under Settings.
 You can retire and unretire codes, or add new ones, at any time.
 Backwards-compatibility of older PCR assessments is automatically preserved.

 AngelTrack Custom Data Elements